ClairDeCoder/JellyFresh/README.md

 2. **Use JellyFresh at your own risk.**
    - While this tool is designed to simplify your media management, it performs **deletions** as part of its operations.
-   - Double-check your folder configurations before enabling running scans and enabling automation.
+   - Double-check your folder configurations before running scans and enabling automation.

 ### View Logs

 - The latest log is present within the web interface by selecting "View Logs"
-- Logs can be view on the server with:
+- Logs can be viewed on the server with:
    ```bash
     journalctl -u jellyfresh
 - All log files can be viewed within the log folder: